Skip to content

-How to contribute¶
+How to contribute

 First of all, thanks for considering sharing your knowledge!
-For adding a query to the vault, there are two things to do: First, add the query with fitting test data so it produces results and secondly, share the query so it'll become part of the example vault.
+For adding a query to the vault, there are two things to do: First, add the query with corresponding test data so it produces results and secondly, share the query so it'll become part of the example vault.

 Vault To Do